joey-qytyku/OS-90-fixed/docs/Scheduler.md

 * Acquire:   AcquireMutex
 * Release:   ReleaseMutex

-These are implemented as macros/inline
+These are implemented as macros/inline.

 # Preemption Counter in Detail and Uses in Kernel

+The preeption counter is not really a recursive mutex.
+It is a single atomic variable that has the special meaning of blocking all threads except the currently running one (kernel).

 Decrementing the preemption counter is a viable synchronization method if the critical section is relatively short.